 The Board of Directors of the Company is duly constituted with proper balance of Executive Directors, Non-Executive Directors and Independent Directors, subject to observation in respect of composition of the Nomination and Remuneration Committee as explained above.
-There were no changes in the composition of the Board of Directors took place during the period under review.
+During the period under review, no changes took place in the composition of the Board of Directors.